 Impacts of Plant Diversity on Resilience, Adaptive Capacity, and Resistance

-What are the impacts of plant diversity on ecological resilience, adaptive capacity during drought and climate changes, resistance to invasive species, etc.?
+What are the impacts of plant diversity on ecological resilience, adaptive capacity during drought and climate changes, resistance to invasive species and so on?
 Are there positive attributes of high plant diversity that make it worth using more expensive seed mixtures during restoration projects or protecting plant diversity in pastures?

 Impacts of Increasing Habitat Heterogeneity in Prairie Landscapes